West-DevOps/ansible-bootstrap/README.md

 `pyenv install 3.12`

-It might moan about tkinter but don't worry it still installs the version.
+It might warn about tkinter but don't worry it still installs the version.

+## Contributing

+Just fork and submit a PR, if it's for a specific development need; try and gate it with a top-level `install_<something>` variable.